Azure/Verified-Telemetry-Solution-Sample/README.md

 |[Verified Telemetry Custom Solution Sample](https://github.com/Azure/Verified-Telemetry-Solution-Sample) | Uses InfluxDB, Grafana and the [Azure IoT Node.js SDK](https://github.com/Azure/azure-iot-sdk-node) to communicate with [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/) and showcase how the Verified Telemetry features can be utilized in real world scenarios.|

 ## Steps to setup Custom Solution Template
+This getting started guide will help you setup VT solution sample, which allows users to collect fingerprints on-the-fly, view telemetry data and telemetry status in a dashboard.
+The solution sample is developed in a docker container image, thus enablig users to semaleesly interact with VT enabled device.

 ### Prerequisites
 * Setup one of the board specific device samples:
     * MXCHIP: